Aleph-Alpha/std/docs/v1/kafka.md

     // SASL contains SASL authentication configuration
     SASL SASLConfig

-    // Logger is an optional logger from std/v1/logger package
-    // If provided, it will be used for internal Kafka error logging
-    // If nil, errors will be logged using the standard log package Logger Logger

-    // ErrorLogger is an optional custom error logger function for Kafka internal errors
-    // This is only used if Logger is nil
-    // If both Logger and ErrorLogger are nil, errors will be logged using the standard log package ErrorLogger ErrorLoggerFunc

     // DataType specifies the default data type for automatic serializer selection
     // When no explicit serializer is provided, the client will use a default serializer
     // based on this type.